rubygarage/rubygarage.github.com/slides/metaprogramming.markdown

   def x
     puts 'x from B Class'
   end
-  undef_method :x # removes all methods, including the inherited ones end
+  undef_method :x # removes the method from the receiver and not allow call inherited method end

 obj = B.new